ScilifelabDataCentre/OrderPortal/README.md

 2. The styling of an order portal is much easier to implement if each facility has its own portal instance.

+3. The introduction, or elimination, of a facility in the overall organisation becomes much easier if every instance of the system is independent of the other.

-One drawback with this design choice is that it does not allow the users to see all their orders in all facilities within the system.
+One drawback with this design choice is that it complicates the communication between and linking of different but related projects in different facilities.

 Users
 -----

 A user is an account in the system.
 Almost all operation require that the user is logged in.
+The email address is the user account identifier.

 There are basically three kinds of users: